Abisen10/Tableau-ME-Exam/README.md

 # Tableau-ME-Exam

-DATA SCIENCE 6TH MODULE END EXAM- TABLEAU
+#DATA SCIENCE 6TH MODULE END EXAM- TABLEAU
-QUESTION
+       #----------------------------------------------------------------QUESTION------------------------------------------------------------
-1:-  Explain in detail the area graphs and line graphs in tableau and how to create them with examples.
+## 1:-  Explain in detail the area graphs and line graphs in tableau and how to create them with examples.
 (With the help of an example create one in tableau?

-ANSWER
+###ANSWER

 Area Graphs :- Area graphs are a type of chart that illustrate how larger and smaller values compare to each other over a period of time, by displaying them as areas shaded on a graph.
 Area graphs are commonly used to show trends in a dataset over time.

 To create an area graph in Tableau, start by dragging a measure to the Columns shelf.
 Then drag a dimension to the Rows shelf.
 Next, select Show Me from the top right corner of the Tableau window and choose Area from the drop-down menu.

 Line Graphs :- Line graphs are a type of chart that display data as a series of points connected by straight lines.
 Line graphs are commonly used to show trends in a dataset over time.

 To create a line graph in Tableau, start by dragging a measure to the Columns shelf.
 Then drag a dimension to the Rows shelf.
 Next, select Show Me from the top right corner of the Tableau window and choose Line from the drop-down menu.

 ![ss](https://user-images.githubusercontent.com/87488680/227709355-3f757efa-d4b2-42f7-9b43-5b001b310bcc.png)